 A non-HE PPDU that carries an NDP Announcement frame(#8111) or FTM frame.

 An NDP(#9761).

-(#8087)If the inter-BSS frame is carried in an HE ER SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received power measured based on the non-HE portion of the HE PPDU preamble(#3609) shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.(#8111)
+(#8087)If the inter-BSS frame is carried in an HE ER SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received signal strength measured based on the non-HE portion of the HE PPDU preamble(#3609) shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.(#8111)

 The PHY-CCARESET.request(#7118) primitive shall be issued at the end of the PPDU if the PPDU is an HE SU PPDU or an HE ER SU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_DELAY.

+NOTE - If an AP wants to get the protection equivalent to SR_DELAY, when transmitting a trigger frame in non-HE format, it might not transmit the trigger frame in a VHT PPDU, but in a non-HT or an HT PPDU. (#11736)

-If the PHY-CCARESET.request(#7118) primitive is issued before the end of the PPDU, and a TXOP is initiated within the duration of the PPDU, then the TXOP shall be limited to the duration of the PPDU if the PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED
+If the PHY-CCARESET.request(#7118) primitive is issued before the end of the received PPDU, and a TXOP is initiated within the duration of the received PPDU, then the TXOP and the duration of the transmitted PPDU within that TxOP shall be limited to the duration of the received PPDU if the received PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED. (#14278)

+NOTE - The restriction, in addition to the TxOP limit, of the PPDU duration within the TxOP is included in the above paragraph related to SR_RESTRICTED as there are conditions where the TxOP limit can be exceeded (see 10.22.2.8 TXOP limits). (#14278)

-A STA that takes actions (a) or (b) under the conditions of the previous (#9761)paragraph is deemed to perform NON_SRG-OBSS_PD-based spatial reuse (see 27.11.6 (SPATIAL_REUSE)).(#6768)
+A STA that ignores a PPDU following the procedure described in this subclause is deemed to perform NON_SRG-OBSS_PD-based spatial reuse . (#13062, #11257, #14277)

+27.9.2.2 General operation with SRG OBSS_PD level (#6768)

-(#8111)If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by a PHY-RXSTART.indication due to a PPDU reception then the STA's MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU(#9728) and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:
+(#8111)If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by a PHY-RXSTART.indication due to a PPDU reception then the STA's MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU(#9728) and not update its basic NAV timer based on the PPDU or may b) not update its basic NAV timer based on the PPDU if all the following conditions are met: (#13062)

-The received PPDU is an Inter-BSS PPDU (see 27.2.2 (Intra-BSS and inter-BSS frame determination)).

-The received PPDU is an SRG PPDU (see 27.2.3 (SRG and non-SRG frame determination).
+(#13931)The received PPDU is an SRG PPDU (see 27.2.3 (SRG and non-SRG frame determination).

-The most recently received Spatial Reuse Parameter Set element from the AP associated with the STA had the SRG Information Present subfield equal to 1 or the STA is an AP and its most recently transmitted Spatial Reuse Parameter Set element had the SRG Information Present subfield equal to 1.

-The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU is below the SRG OBSS_PD level defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power).
+The received signal strength level, which is measured from the L-STF, L-LTF or L-SIG of the PPDU and which is used to determine PHY-CCA.indication, (#12716) is below the SRG OBSS_PD level.
+The SRG OBSS_PD level is defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power).
+If the STA has dot11HESRPOptionImplemented set to true, it also follows the rules defined in 27.9.4 (Interaction of OBSS_PD and SRP-based spatial reuse) to determine SRG OBSS_PD level. (#12189)

 The PPDU is not one of the following: